jtarrio/webrtlsdr/docs/lowlevel.md

 ### Read samples continuously

 The previous section explains how to read a block of samples.
-If you want to read samples continously, you still use the `readSamples()` async method, but in a different way: you should always have at least two calls to `readSamples()` in flight.
+If you want to read samples continuously, you still use the `readSamples()` async method, but in a different way: you should always have at least two calls to `readSamples()` in flight.

 As you know, `readSamples()` is an async method.
 This means that, immediately after being called, it returns a `Promise` that will eventually resolve to a `SampleBlock` object.